pixelschrubber/grunting-kameleoon/README.md

-# grunting-kameleoon
+# Grunting Kameleoon
-Making use of the kameleoon REST API in order to build a local test stack with deployment to kameleoon
+Making use of the kameleoon REST API in order to build a local test stack with deployment to kameleoon.

-## Kameleoon Grunt
 With this grunt taskrunner, you will be able to use the REST API of Kameleoon in order to automate your testworkflow.

-Installation:
+## Installation:

 1. Checkout this repository
 2. npm install
 3. grunt
 4. Follow instructions

----

 ## Using the tasks

-You will need to add your Kameleoon credentials within the kameleoon-configuration.json file.
+You will need to add your Kameleoon credentials within the kameleoon-configuration.json file first.

+grunt
+- Default task will print some fancy ascii art, provided by @Blubbie - also thanks for inspiration and ideas!

 grunt authentication
 - Create the authentication token, which is valid for 1 hour.
 If you repeat within that timeframe, no new token should be created